The Data Sources tree is where you import, navigate, and manipulate Data Set(s) and aggregated summary tables.

 -

-- 2 columns of dots - is where you can grab and drag to move items.
+Upon hover, two columns of dots indicate that you can grab and drag to move variables.

 Working with a Data Set

-When data is imported as a data set, expanding the data set name will show you all variables including those found in the raw data file as well as constructed variables created within Displayr.
-When you right-click on the data set name, you can perform actions on the data set as a whole, including tidying and cleaning your data using the Data Preparation Agent.
+When data is imported as a data set, expanding the data set name will show you all variables, including those found in the raw data file, as well as constructed variables created within Displayr.
+When you right-click on the data set name or access More Actions from the floating toolbar, you can perform actions on the data set as a whole, including tidying and cleaning your data using the Data Preparation Agent.

-Even without running the Data Preparation Agent, Displayr will automatically assess the correct structure for each variable and group variables that should be analyzed together in to variable sets.
-Variable sets can have one or more than one variable (which are denoted by the right pointing triangle).
+Even without running the Data Preparation Agent, Displayr will automatically assess the correct structure for each variable and group variables that should be analyzed together into variable sets.
+Variable sets can have one or more variables (which are denoted by the triangle to the left of the variable set's name).
 Displayr has 13 variable set structure types, and a different icon is used to represent each structure.
-Hovering over a variable set gives you a preview of Type (Structure name), unique variable Name, Data Set name, Values, and their Labels.
+When Show variable names and data previews is enabled, hovering over a variable set gives you a preview of Type (Structure name), unique variable Name, Data Set name, Values, and their Labels.
 The Variable Sets article goes through working with variables in more detail.

 - Apply Template and Save as Template - saves or applies a Variable Set template to modify variables based on another similar variable.
 This will update properties such as variable Structure, combined categories and NETs, order, value labels, etc.